coffeebond/PAL-AI_paper/README.md

-## This repository contains scripts necessary to reproduce figures presented in PAL-AI paper.
+## This repository contains scripts necessary to reproduce figures presented in the PAL-AI paper.

-Please download the source and intermediate data files from Zenodo and place them in the `Data` folder.
+Please download the source and processed data files from [Zenodo](https://doi.org/10.5281/zenodo.15461000) and place them in the `Data` folder.

-In each folder, run the `main.R` script to perform analysis and make relevant figures.
+In each folder, source the `helper.R` and run the `main.R` script to perform analysis and make relevant figures.

 See more information in the `Figures_summary.xlsx` file.

+If you

 | Figure                | Script-containing folder                                   |
 | --------------------- | ---------------------------------------------------------- |